 make sure that anyone who visits is healthy, up to date on shots, and that they thoroughly wash their hands with hot water and soap before touching your baby.
 This goes without saying, but no one should smoke when they’re near your preemie.

 - Don’t be surprised if your baby has a hard time falling asleep: Babies are adaptable – it’s one of their many talents!
 But this can make it hard for them when they’re in a new environment.
 Many parents of preemies report that their baby had a hard time falling asleep in the quiet darkness of their room, after getting used to the sounds and lights of the NICU.
-If this happens with your preemie, try putting a white noise machine in her room and keeping a dim light on at night to help her adjust.
+If this happens with your preemie, try putting a white noise machine in his room and keeping a dim light on at night to help his adjust.

 - Don’t feel bad if discussing your preemie with other people is tough: In the weeks following your baby’s discharge, you could hear a lot of the same questions over and over again.
 It’s possible that people will make comments that come across as rude or inconsiderate.
 Unfortunately, many people don’t understand what it’s like to have a preemie, and while they’re trying to be kind and understanding, it might add more to your plate.
 How you deal with this is really up to you, but don’t be afraid to decrease your amounts of social time if you find yourself not wanting to deal with the comments right now.